Dani Nieto

-Daniel 'Dani' Nieto Vela (born 4 May 1991) is a Spanish footballer who plays for CD Atlético Baleares as a winger.
+Daniel 'Dani' Nieto Vela (born 4 May 1991) is a Spanish footballer who plays for Segunda Federación club Poblense as a winger.

 Club career

 Espanyol

 Nieto was born in Calvià, Mallorca, Balearic Islands.
 He graduated from RCD Espanyol's youth setup after playing with local club RCD Mallorca from ages 14–16, and made his senior debut with the reserves of the former in the 2010–11 season, scoring 15 goals in Tercera División.

 On 30 June 2011, Nieto moved straight to Segunda División after signing a one-year loan deal with Girona FC.
 He played his first match as a professional on 26 August, coming on as a late substitute in a 1–4 home loss against Elche CF.

 Nieto scored his first professional goal on 24 September, netting the last in a 4–2 home win over UD Las Palmas.
 He finished the campaign with eight starts and 1,088 minutes of action, as the Catalans narrowly avoided relegation.